sbaik97/UFO-sightings-Javascript/README.md

 * Building and deploying forEach (JavaScript for loop).
 * Creating, populating, and dynamically filtering a table using JavaScript and HTML.

-### SOFTWARE/TOOLS
-Javascript , Basic HTML, CSS, Chrome DevTools, Bootstrap

 ### RECOMMENDATION FOR FURTHER DEVELOPMENT
-Strategically planned non-intrusive pop-ups that could help educate and take readers/users to the next step of their search.
+Sorting the value and adding a dropdowm option could help for takeing users to search their option.